fp-cybrilla/fp-cybrilla.github.io/content/upcoming/alpha/private-ltd-investments.md

   "holding_pattern": "single"
 }
 ```
-> Only single holding pattern is allowed for a private limited firm
+> Only single holding pattern is allowed for a private limited company

 #### 7. Set folio defaults in the investment account

 Update beneficiaries and authorised persons in the investment account's folio default hash.
-This will ensure that the beneficiary details are added to the private limited firm's folios.
-Authorised persons will be allowed to place buy or sell orders on behalf of the private limited firm.
+This will ensure that the beneficiary details are added to the private limited company's folios.
+Authorised persons will be allowed to place buy or sell orders on behalf of the private limited company.

 Refer API doc for [investment account updation](https://fintechprimitives.com/docs/api/#update-an-mf-investment-account) with following json.
 Use the investor id received in step 1 to create an investment account.